gvSIGAssociation/gvnix/readme.txt

 Package gvNIX
 =============

-* Update and commit gvNIX version at Roo shell start:
+* Modify and commit gvNIX version at Roo shell start:

    roo/shell/src/main/java/org/springframework/roo/shell/AbstractShell.java

-* Update and commit the appropriate Roo version (tag or head) with git and set this Roo version reference into gvNIX parent pom.xml.
+* Get and commit the appropriate Roo version (tag or head) with git and update this Roo version reference into gvNIX parent pom.xml.

-* Update and commit the appropriate Roo and gvNIX versions (GVNIX_VERSION and ROO_VERSION) at build.sh file.
+* Modify and commit the appropriate Roo and gvNIX versions (GVNIX_VERSION and ROO_VERSION) at build.sh file.

-* Update and commit the appropriate gvNIX version in docbook documentacion (releaseinfo property) at src/site/docbook/reference/index.xml
+* Modify and commit the appropriate gvNIX version in docbook documentacion (releaseinfo property) at src/site/docbook/reference/index.xml

 * Create the tag for the gvNIX version we want to build using the following command::